iNPUTmice/talks/README.md

 A collection of talks
 =====================

-This repository contains an incomplete collection of talks [Daniel Gultsch](https://gultsch.de) gave at various conferces.
+This repository contains an incomplete collection of talks [Daniel Gultsch](https://gultsch.de) gave at various conferences.

 All slides are under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) ](https://creativecommons.org/licenses/by-sa/4.0/) license.